rafaqz/Stencils.jl/README.md

 - Run on parallel CPUs and GPUs using KernelAbstractions.jl
 - Use any stencil neighborhood shapes and sizes.
 - Have an easy to use, concise syntax.
-- Allow broadcasting stencil operations.
+- Allow broadcasting stencil operations (not with broadcast syntax tho).
 - Allow using stencil in arbitrary loops both to read and write, such as in spatial cost-distance models.
 - Provide tools for array switching: where two-layered arrays can be used for